The implications for the future of the infrastructure and urban development (IU) industry: scenario 3

 Due to the need for sustainable assets and because of tough environmental regulations, the IU sector takes an innovative approach to meet demands.
 Along with adopting pioneering technology, new materials are also developed thanks to substantial investment in research.

 To craft new assets that deliver low environmental impacts, complex simulations are run by design and engineering organisations.
-While these assets are created with the main intention of avoiding large fines for missing environmental impact targets, there’s also another benefit of going through all this trouble to meet or exceed government-imposed goals: tax incentives.
+While these assets are created with the primary intention of avoiding hefty fines for missing environmental impact targets, there’s also another benefit of going through all this trouble to meet or exceed government-imposed goals: tax incentives.

-Sensors also have a large role to play in the green reboot.
-Once an asset has been built, sensors are used to provide real-time data about its environmental impact.
-When construction has commenced, sensors also allow O&M companies to monitor various asset elements – and ensure they’re sticking to environmental impact limits.
+Sensors also have a prominent role to play in the green reboot.
+Once an asset has been built, sensors provide real-time data about its environmental impact.
+When construction has commenced, sensors allow O&M companies to monitor various asset elements – and ensure they’re sticking to environmental impact limits.

 Sustainability knowledge is king

-In a green future where environmental impact is an asset’s main buying condition, IU businesses that possess extensive expertise in sustainable materials and practices are going to thrive.
+In a green future where environmental impact is an asset’s primary buying condition, IU businesses with extensive expertise in sustainable materials and practices will thrive.

 This is especially the case for material suppliers.
-If they have the knowledge to develop and produce innovative materials that meet sustainable requirements, they’ll be rewarded with high-profit margins.
-After all, the materials used largely determine the overall environmental impact produced by an asset.
-Yet long-standing material suppliers face competition from newcomers like biotechnology companies, the type that has experience with self-healing materials.
+If they know how to develop and produce innovative materials that meet sustainable requirements, they’ll be rewarded with high-profit margins.
+After all, the materials mainly used determine the overall environmental impact produced by an asset.
+Yet long-standing material suppliers face competition from newcomers like biotechnology companies, who have experience with self-healing materials.